dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/11_ObjectChannel.md

 ![image](https://user-images.githubusercontent.com/700119/77756495-91cb1200-702f-11ea-83b5-e05ba5716be5.png)

-Use the mail channel to generate or enrich DataObjects.
+Use the object channel to generate or enrich DataObjects.

 ## Configuration

 ### Object Storage Path
-Define, where all the objects should be stored.
+Define where all the objects should be stored.

 ### Resolver Strategy
 Create a new object or append data to an existing one:

 #### Create new Object
 If you want to create a new object after each form submission, use this one.
-You need to choose a Dataclass afterwards.
+You need to choose a data class afterwards.

 You're able to map fields and field collections.

 #### Use exiting One
 If you want to append data to a existing object after each form submission, use this one.
-You nee to define a object afterwards.
+You need to define an object afterwards.

 **Attention:** You're able to map field collections only!